The Ultimate Guide to Rainbow Beach Camping in 2024

 Before you embark on what's likely to go down in history as one of your best camping holidays, here's everything you need to know about camping on Rainbow Beach.

-The Ultimate Guide to Rainbow Beach Camping in 2023
+The Ultimate Guide to Rainbow Beach Camping in 2024

-Can you Camp on Rainbow Beach?
+Can You Camp On Rainbow Beach?

 Why?
 It's a common misconception that you're allowed to camp on the beach because many people assume that since you're four-wheel-driving along the beach, why can't you just set up camp on the sand once you're done?

 Rainbow Beach is one of the most popular 4WD routes on Australia's east coast, so it wouldn't be the smartest idea to whip out your camp chair in the middle of one of the busiest stretches of sand.
-But don't stress, a Rainbow Beach camping holiday can be done at one of the many nearby camping beaches.
+But don't stress, a camping holiday can be done at one of the many nearby camping beaches.

 RELATED: